-- During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-However, owing to the action short of strike, the ETI was unable to evaluate fully, the outworking of the arrangements for safeguarding in the school. - The children report that they are aware of how to keep safe, help each other to make friends in their role as 'playground buddies' and know who to speak to if they have concerns about their safety or welfare.
+During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+The children from year 6, with whom the inspectors met, reported that they feel safe in school and know what to do if they have any concerns about their safety or welfare.
+However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.